-Pursuant to our policy, our audit committee will review all material facts of all Interested Transactions and either approve or disapprove entry into the Interested Transaction, subject to certain limited exceptions.
-If advance audit committee approval of an Interested Transaction is not feasible, then the Interested Transaction should be considered and ratified (if the audit committee determines it to be appropriate) at the audit committee's next regularly scheduled meeting.
-In determining whether to approve or ratify entry into an Interested Transaction, our audit committee shall take into account, among other factors, the following: (i) whether the Interested Transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances; (ii) the extent of the Related Person's interest in the transaction; and (iii) whether the Interested Transaction is material to the Company.
+Pursuant to our policy, our audit committee will review all material facts of all Related Party Transactions and either approve or disapprove entry into the Related Party Transaction, subject to certain limited exceptions.
+In determining whether to approve or disapprove entry into a Related Party Transaction, our audit committee shall take into account, among other factors, the following: (i) whether the Related Party Transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances; (ii) the extent of the Related Person's interest in the transaction; and (iii) whether the Related Party Transaction is material to the Company.
+Furthermore, the policy requires that all Related Party Transactions required to be disclosed in our filings with the SEC be so disclosed in accordance with applicable laws, rules and regulations.